zwang154/lys_instr/docs_src/source/lys_instr_/tutorial_/templates.rst

 .. image:: /lys_instr_/tutorial_/template3_1.png

 In the **Scan** tab, add scan loops for the "x" and "y" axes to configure the mapping.
+For example, the setup below performs a nested scan, capturing images over a 10×10 grid by scanning the x-axis at each y-axis position.

 .. image:: /lys_instr_/tutorial_/template3_2.png

-This setup performs a nested scan, capturing images over a 10×10 grid by scanning the x-axis at each y-axis position.
+Clicking the **Start** button begins the scan, acquiring images at each grid point.